wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

 *  **databases**  refers to the underlying publisher of the protein databases.
 JGI, PATRIC, RefSeq, KEGG, EGGNOG, SEED are among the protein data sources.
 Different databases have different specialties and scope; your mileage may vary.

 ## Databases
-The protein-sequence databases that we've been using almost always include the name of the source organism for the protein sequence, so for any of the databases that have similarities we can deliver tables of the taxonomic distribution of protein similiarity hits.
+The protein-sequence databases that we've been using almost always include the name of the source organism for the protein sequence, so for any of the databases that have similarities we can deliver tables of the taxonomic distribution of protein similarity hits.

 In addition to taxonomy, some of the protein sequence databases have function data that is organized hierarchically.
-For these data sources, we can deliver tables of which protein funcitons were hit, and can group functions into lower-resolution higher-signal-strength categories.
+For these data sources, we can deliver tables of which protein functions were hit, and can group functions into lower-resolution higher-signal-strength categories.

 Many of the proteins that are in our database are in many, if not most of the underlying databases but with potentially different annotations.
 MG-RAST does not curate the annotations, it merely parses them and delivers